hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_minimalist_design_featuring_ai_related_buzzwords_i_e431e979-4754-483d-b172-0e725be302d9-0_2.content.md

 ## Contact Us

 If you have any questions or concerns about our AI buzzwords wallpaper, please don't hesitate to contact us.
-You can reach us via email at [email protected] or by phone at 555-1234.
+You can reach us via email at me@pavolhejny.com or by phone at 555-1234.

 Thank you for considering our AI buzzwords wallpaper to elevate your workspace.
 We hope it inspires you to achieve great things!